nicodoggie/bastion-falls-hugo/docs/religions/ahore.md

 there were certain traits preserved along bloodlines, that had effects on every individual's soul.
 He made groupings of families and organized them according to 4 different categories.
-### Karsharti
+### Kirsharti

 There are two subdivisions within the Kirsharti, or the servant caste.
 The class of the recently brought low to be rehabilitated called the Pariya Kirsharti; and the class of the docile and subservient called the Konti Kirsharti.

+#### Pariya Kirsharti

-The Great Ahuriyata decreed the creation of the sub-caste in the [Sutra of the Servant Bound](#the-sudra-of-the-servant-bound)
+The Great Ahuriyata decreed the creation of the Pariya sub-caste in the [Sutra of the Servant Bound](#the-sutra-of-the-servant-bound).
+Pariya are mostly convicted felons given a life sentence, and their children up to a certain generation, based on the severity of the crime.
+Serious offenses that are not egregious enough to warrant the death sentence, but are terrible enough that temporary imprisonment cannot be considered a proper penance for the crime.

+Even if they are technically equal in rank with the Konti Kirsharti, Pariya are often treated as below them.
+A descendant of a Pariya beyond the mandated punishment are raised as a Konti Kirsharti of the last Pariya ancestor's master.

+#### Konti Kirsharti

 ### Ansa Ahuriyata